HabanaAI/Model-References/PyTorch/nlp/DeepSpeedExamples/deepspeed-bert/README.md

 1. Wrapped model object with DeepSpeed wrapper.
 2. Call DeepSpeed's model.backward(loss) instead of loss.backward().
 3. Call DeepSpeed's model.step() instead of optimizer.step().
-4. Removed all gradient_accumulation handling from the training loop, as it is being handled by deepspeed engine.
+4. Removed all gradient_accumulation handling from the training loop, as it is being handled by DeepSpeed engine.
 5. Added TensorLogger utility to enable accuracy debug.
 6. Removed user configuration from user script that from now will be configured through DeepSpeed.
 7. Enabled CUDA functionality in training script.